UPLIFT

 - Step 0: Pre-Application Requirements

-- Review program guide and all application materials carefully
+- Review program guide and all application materials carefully.

-- Prepare project details, including scope, development plan, and financials
+- Prepare project details, including scope, development plan, and financials.

-- Schedule pre-application meeting and submit required documentation at least two business days before the meeting
+- Schedule pre-application meeting and submit required documentation at least two business days before the meeting.

-- Step 1: Request Access
+- Step 1: Request Application

-- Submit the Electronic Application Submission Request Form after pre-app meeting
+- Submit the Electronic Application Submission Request Form after pre-app meeting.

-- DHCD will send a private Dropbox link for submitting application documents
+- DHCD will send a private Dropbox link for submitting application documents.

 - Step 2: Complete Application

-- Prepare narratives, certifications, development information, financials, and other required documentation
+- Prepare narratives, certifications, development information, financials, and other required documentation.

 - Step 3: Pay Fee

-- $1,000 non-refundable fee per project
+- $1,000 non-refundable fee per project.

 - Step 4: Submit

-- Sign and upload the Final Submission Checklist
+- Sign and upload the Final Submission Checklist.

 - Step 5: Review & Scoring

-- DHCD conducts threshold review, then scores eligible projects
+- DHCD conducts threshold review, then scores eligible projects.

 - Step 6: Award & Closing